JoeAlexxxxx/3DLineReconstruction/README.md

 ### Addition

-If you want to use your own line segment extraction results, you need to keep the line segment storage format consistent with the example file.
-In the example file, each line segment detected from the image is stored in a separate line.
+If you want to use your line segment extraction results, keep the line segment storage format consistent with the example file.
+Each line segment detected from the image in the example file is stored in a separate line.
 The two endpoints of the line segment are stored as four numbers [x1 y1 x2 y2]  separated by spaces, and no other characters are required.

 ## License